swan-cern/help/session/select.md

 # Select a configuration

-Once you connect to https://swan.cern.ch and authenticate with your CERN username and password, you are prompted with a configuration form to customize your SWAN session.
+Once you connect to https://swan.up2u.cern.ch and authenticate with your username and password, you are prompted with a configuration form to customize your SWAN session.

 ![][config_panel]